 3. Identify 2 rationale for introducing the concept of “the smaller child within the child.”

 4. Identify 3 questions to help parents and child understand and interrupt “the domino effect.”

-5. Name 2 errors that can change the written therapeutic story from therapeutic to non-therapeutic.
+5. Identify 2 errors that can change the written therapeutic story from therapeutic to non-therapeutic.

 To register for this Live Webinar please visit: atcinstitute.com